 When you submit an identification photo, a local researcher receives a notification.
 This researcher will double check that the information you submitted is correct (so don't worry if you are unsure about which species you saw!).

-Once a researcher is happy with all the data accompanying the identification photo, they will look for a photo match, using multiple computer assisted algorithms.
+Once a researcher is happy with all the data accompanying the identification photo, they will look for a photo match, using multiple computer assisted algorithms and machine learning.
 It's like facial recognition software for animals.